chuckb/ice-chips-verilog/README.md

 In Icestudio, go to `Tools > Collections > Add` and select the downloaded .zip file.
 Place and wire up your components, run and test the result.
 There's a variety of ways to provide inputs and view outputs; but no need for actual parts, wires or power supply.

 Alternatively, you can download an individual device ([74xx.v file](source-7400/74153.v)) and use it in your own simulation in Verilog.
 This is the way to go if you wish to set the parameters for # bits, # inputs per gate, # blocks in a device.

+For FuseSoC, you must have FuseSoC in your path.
+Clone the repo.
+Execute `fusesoc library add <root directory of repo>`.
+To list all cores, `fusesoc list-cores`.

 See the Index to browse devices.